burrelle/100-Days-Of-Code/README.md

 **Today's Progress**: Apply the concept of "Array Cardio" in both JavaScript and PHP.

-**Thoughts**: Increaing comfort with array methods makes for more consise and readable code.
+**Thoughts**: Increasing comfort with array methods makes for more concise and readable code.

 **Link to work:** [JavaScript 30](https://github.com/burrelle/javascript-30) &
 [PHP Array Cardio](https://github.com/burrelle/php-array-cardio)